Skip to main content

 What amazes me about humans is the truly creative manner in which we go about avoiding unpleasant things.
 We would literally do anything rather than face something that causes us anxiety.
 Even something as dangerous as taking fish antibiotics.

-And this is not an isolated incident.
-There are online forums dating back ten years with questions surrounding whether humans can use animal medication.
+There are online forums dating back over a decade ago with questions surrounding whether humans can use animal medication.
 Humans never fail to surprise…

 They worked incredibly.
 The UTI was completely gone within a week, and I didn’t get another one for at least 4 more years.”